 People can be infected via three routes:

-Human-to-human at close range by "direct contact"
+Human-to-human at close range by 'direct contact'.

-By short- and long-range transmission via small droplets (aerosols) containing virus particles (the aerogenic route)
+By short- and long-range transmission via small droplets (aerosols) containing virus particles (the aerogenic route).

-By indirect transmission via surfaces
+By indirect transmission via surfaces.

-Viruses have three potential transmission routes:
+SARS-CoV 2 have three potential transmission routes:

-3. by indirect transmission via surfaces (from person to a surface to another person)1–4
+By indirect transmission via surfaces (from person to a surface to another person)1–4

 The short- and long range aerogenic transmission routes are shown in Figure 1.